-Spain, Portugal and southwestern France hit by massive power outage
+Spain, Portugal hit by massive power outage, leaving residents scrambling

-The Spanish and Portuguese governments have convened emergency cabinet meetings as the causes of the outage remain unknown.
+A rare atmospheric phenomenon is deemed to be behind the blackout, while a cyberattack seems unlikely.

-Spain, Portugal and parts of southwestern France have been hit by a widespread power blackout that paralysed public transport, caused large traffic jams, delayed flights, and left residents unable to access cash from ATMs, as utility operators scrambled to restore the grid.
+Spain, Portugal and parts of southwestern France have been hit by a widespread power blackout that paralysed public transport, caused large traffic jams, delayed flights, and left residents unable to access cash from ATMs, as utility operators scrambled to restore the electric grid.

-The Spanish and Portuguese governments convened emergency cabinet meetings after the outage on Monday, which also briefly affected a part of France bordering northeastern Spain.
+Investigations into the causes of the outage on Monday were ongoing, but Portuguese Prime Minister Luis Montenegro said there was “no indication” of a cyberattack.
+Speaking to reporters, he also said he expected electrical power to be restored “in the coming hours”.

 Recommended Storieslist of 3 items